-Please note that if your average earnings are less than the lower earnings limit for national insurance, you may not qualify for statutory maternity pay, statutory adoption pay or statutory paternity pay.
+Please note that if your average earnings are less than the lower earnings limit for national insurance, you may not qualify for Statutory Maternity Pay, Statutory Adoption Pay or Statutory Paternity Pay.
 Seek further advice if this applies to you.
-Other support may be available such as maternity allowance or certain state benefits.
+Other support may be available such as Maternity Allowance or certain state benefits.

-If you have worked for your employer for at least 26 weeks by the fifteenth week before your baby is due, and your average earnings are above a certain figure (£120 in 20/21) you will also be eligible for statutory maternity pay (SMP) for the first 39 weeks of your leave.
+If you have worked continuously for your employer for at least 26 weeks by the fifteenth week before your baby is due, and your average earnings are above a certain figure (£120 in 2021/22), you will also be eligible for statutory maternity pay (SMP) for the first 39 weeks of your leave.

 Fathers are entitled to paternity leave for either one week or two consecutive weeks.
-To qualify for paternity leave you must have worked for an employer for 26 weeks by the fifteenth week before the baby is due, and be the baby’s biological father or the mother’s husband or partner.
+To qualify for paternity leave, you must have worked for an employer for 26 weeks by the fifteenth week before the baby is due, and be the baby’s biological father or the mother’s husband or partner.
 You may also be entitled to statutory paternity pay during these two weeks.